Mikeblanchard/Covid_Project/README.md

 ## Github and Communications
 ### Completed by: Mike Blanchard

+A Github page was created to host our analysis https://mikeblanchard.github.io/Covid_Page/

 We continue to use our Slack channel to communicate.
 Datasets, links and different ideas are posted there by team members for review and consideration.
 Alongside Slack, the four branches we created ([Mike's](https://github.com/Mikeblanchard/Covid_Project/tree/mike), [Holly's](https://github.com/Mikeblanchard/Covid_Project/tree/holly), [Arjun's](https://github.com/Mikeblanchard/Covid_Project/tree/arjun) and [Mariela's](https://github.com/Mikeblanchard/Covid_Project/tree/mariela)) are being used to upload production-ready code and trial efforts.
 As a team we decide which to commit and pull into the main branch of the project.
 Having decided to narrow our search, some of the CSV files we initially uplaoded were removed from the [CSV folder](https://github.com/Mikeblanchard/Covid_Project/tree/main/CSVs), and any relevant work to Arjun's merged CSV files were uploaded.